 Undercuts and threads

 Undercuts and threads are recessed or overhanging features that make it difficult for a plastic part to be ejected from the mold with a single pull.
 The design should ensure that the part can be ejected with a single, one-way pull.
-Doing so will help keep injection molding7 costs low.
+Doing so will help keep injection molding costs low.
 Therefore, it is important to avoid threads and undercuts when designing injection molded parts.

 To avoid undercuts, orient features parallel to the draw line and incorporate lifters and slides into the design.
 Lifters help release internal undercuts without draft.
 After the part cools, lifters can push upward at an angle to remove undercuts from the mold.
 Slides, on the other hand, use angled pins attached to the core mold to release external undercuts.